 - Expertise in programming languages like C++, C#, Python, Java, and other computational skills related to data visualization, big data, parallel computing, and databases.

-Following are career jobs you may pursue after earning your degree program.
+Following are career jobs you may pursue after earning your engineering degree program.

 - financial analyst